mne-tools/mne-python/doc/index.rst

 6. Applying machine learning algorithms
 7. Visualization of sensor- and source-space data

-MNE includes a comprehensive `Python <https://www.python.org/>`_ package supplemented by tools compiled from C code for the LINUX and Mac OSX operating systems, as well as a MATLAB toolbox.
+MNE includes a comprehensive Python_ package supplemented by tools compiled from C code for the LINUX and Mac OSX operating systems, as well as a MATLAB toolbox.

-**From raw data to source estimates in about 30 lines of code** (:ref:`try it yourself! <getting_started>`):
+**From raw data to source estimates in about 30 lines of code** (Try it :ref:`by installing it <getting_started>` or `in an experimental online demo <http://mybinder.org/repo/mne-tools/mne-binder/notebooks/plot_introduction.ipynb>`_!):

 .. code:: python